-- (1) A member or associate member of the association must, on admission to membership, pay to the association a fee of \$1 or, if some other amount is determined by the committee, that other amount. - (2) In addition to any amount payable by the member under subclause (1), a member or associate member of the association must pay to the association an annual membership fee of \$2 or, if some other amount is determined by the committee, that other amount: - (a) except as provided by paragraph (b), before the first day of the financial year of the association in each calendar year, or - (b) if the member becomes a member on or after the first day of the financial year of the association in any calendar year-on becoming a member and before the first day of the financial year of the association in each succeeding calendar year.
+(1) A member or associate member of the association must, on admission to membership, pay to the association a fee of \$1 or, if some other amount is determined by the committee, that other amount.

+- (2) In addition to any amount payable by the member or associate member under subclause (1), a member or associate member of the association must pay to the association an annual membership fee of \$2 or, if some other amount is determined by the committee, that other amount: - (a) except as provided by paragraph (b), before the first day of the financial year of the association in each calendar year, or - (b) if the member or associate member becomes a member on or after the first day of the financial year of the association in any calendar year-on becoming a member and before the first day of the financial year of the association in each succeeding calendar year. - (3) A member given special designation by the committee per clause 3(1)(g) may not be required to pay subscriptions if in accordance with that designation.

-10 Members' liabilities
+10 Members' and associate members' liabilities

-The liability of a member of the association to contribute towards the payment of the debts and liabilities of the association or the costs, charges and expenses of the winding up of the association is limited to the amount, if any, unpaid by the member in respect of membership of the association as required by clause 9.
+The liability of a member or associate member of the association to contribute towards the payment of the debts and liabilities of the association or the costs, charges and expenses of the winding up of the association is limited to the amount, if any, unpaid by the member or associate member in respect of membership of the association as required by clause 9.